Great Eastern Main Line: Great Eastern Railway (1862–1922)

-In 1902, the quadruple track was extended from Seven Kings to Romford, but it wasn't until 1913 that four-tracking out to was suggested and the First World War caused delay to this plan.
+In 1902, the quadruple track was extended from Seven Kings to Romford, but it was not until 1913 that four-tracking out to was suggested; the First World War caused delay to this plan.
 In 1903, the Fairlop Loop opened and a number of services that had previously terminated at Ilford were extended onto it.
 These services generally looped round and back to the GEML at Stratford (on the Cambridge line platforms).

 London and North Eastern Railway (1923–1947)

 The GER was grouped in 1923 into the London and North Eastern Railway (LNER).
-In 1931–32, the LNER quadrupled the tracks to Shenfield which became the terminus for inner-suburban operation.
+In 1931-32, the LNER quadrupled the tracks to Shenfield which became the terminus for inner-suburban operation.